zhaben/dsc-1-02-10-creating-functions-lab-online-ds-sp-000/README.md

 # Creating Functions - Lab

 ## Introduction

-As we know, we can use functions to name sequences of our code, thus making our code more expressive.
+As you know, we can use functions to name snippets of our code, thus making our code more expressive.
 We can also use functions to allow us to reuse our code.
-In this lab we will practice using functions for those purposes.
+In this lab we will practice using functions for both of those purposes.

 ## Objectives
 You will be able to: